deployEMDS/technical-documentation/tests/data_product_survey/discover/consult_data_space_catalogue/test_3_1_1_4/result_simpl.md

 #### Measured results

 As demonstrated, the catalog returned by the EDC connector's querying endpoint conforms to the [MobilityDCAT-AP](https://mobilitydcat-ap.github.io/mobilityDCAT-AP/releases/index.html) standard from a quality annotation perspective.
+However, development and deployment work is required to define proper shapes for that integration.
-Therefore, based on the criteria outlined in the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section of the test description, the test is assigned the following score:
+Based on the criteria outlined in the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section of the test description, the test is assigned the following score:

-**Functional Suitability Quality Metric: 4**
+**Functional Suitability Quality Metric: 3**

 #### Notes
 The current testing version of SIMPL is a very basic Minimum Viable Product solution, version 1.0.